LukeClancy/dynamic-records-meritfront/README.md

 - dynamic_sql can be configured to return a hash rather than the current default which is a ActiveRecord::Response object, this can be configured with the DYNAMIC_SQL_RAW variable on your abstract class (usually ApplicationRecord) or per-request with the new :raw option on dynamic_sql.
 The hash is way better but I made it optional for backwards compat.
 - dynamic_instaload_sql is now a thing.
 It seems to be more efficient than preloading.
 See more above.
 - the output of dynamic_instaload_sql can be made more useful with dynamic_attach.
 See more above.
+- postgres is now a pretty hard requirement as I use its database features liberally and I am somewhat certain that other databases wont work in the exact same way

 ## Contributing